 Culture is the behavior and beliefs of groups of people.
 These cannot be excavated directly, although they influence the physical remains or the material culture that archeologists find.
-These remains can range from stone tools to building to written records.
-Features are remains that cannot be moved (large building, post holes), while artifacts are smaller, portable objects.
+These remains can range from stone tools to buildings to written records.
+Features are remains that cannot be moved (large buildings, post holes), while artifacts are smaller, portable objects.

 Archeology is the study of past cultures through material remains.
 Anything that people created or modified is part of the archeological record.
 Archeology can help us to appreciate and preserve a shared human heritage.
 It tells us about the past, helps us understand where we came from, and shows us how people lived, overcame challenges, and developed the societies we have today.

-According to archeologists, the Salado culture arose from a combination of the migrant Ancestral Puebloan populations from the Colorado Plateau, the Mogollon, and the Ancient Sonoran Desert People (Hohokam).
+According to archeologists, the Salado culture arose from a combination of the migrant Ancestral Puebloan populations from the Colorado Plateau, the Mogollon, and the Ancestral Sonoran Desert People (Hohokam).

-Around 700 CE, Ancient Sonoran Desert People from the Phoenix Basin settled by the Salt River in the Tonto Basin and mixed with local populations.
-Archeological evidence indicated that the Hohokam had a distinct cultural identity, an extensive trading network, and a sophisticated system of irrigation agriculture.
+Around 700 CE, Ancestral Sonoran Desert People from the Phoenix Basin settled by the Salt River in the Tonto Basin and mixed with local populations.
+Archeological evidence indicated that this group had a distinct cultural identity, an extensive trading network, and a sophisticated system of irrigation agriculture.

 Later, around 1100-1150 CE, people from the Ancestral Puebloan and Mogollon regions began to move in search of a permanent, stable homeland, with an adequate water supply and sufficient land.
 Cultural characteristics of the Ancestral Puebloans generally included multistoried adobe and masonry structures.
-These might include ceremonial sites, cliff dwellings, compound or defensive walls, certain pottery types, storage pits, and inhumations.
+They may also include ceremonial sites, cliff dwellings, compound or defensive walls, certain pottery types, storage pits, and inhumations.

-Mogollon groups from the region to the north and east are characterized by distinctive pottery, architecture, ground-stone tool design, habits and customs or residence location, and mortuary treatment.
+Mogollon groups from the region to the north and east are characterized by distinctive pottery, architecture, ground-stone tool design, residence location, and mortuary treatment.

 Eventually, several thousand people of these different cultures settled in the Tonto Basin, forming a true cultural melting pot.
 Their villages dotted the landscape, with identifiable architecture, pottery, and textiles.